 Notice the use of suggestion at the end of the process.
-Again, I want to remind the therapist that powerful techniques such as this force the subconscious mind into reorganization, and the client become exceptionally suggestible for suggestions that are consistent with the experience.
+Again, I want to remind the hypnotist that powerful techniques such as this force the subconscious mind into reorganization, and the client become exceptionally suggestible for suggestions that are consistent with the experience.
 Don't overlook this opportunity!

 This phase again set us up for increased success in the following phase.

 Most of my clients report that this phase of forgiving herself was the most important.
 I often wish that I could just go here first.
 But I believe that this phase is so successful because of the work done in the preceding phases.

 It is essentially the same as Phase III, except this time the client take on two roles.
 The first role will be that of the "Self" and the other is the "Mistake-Making-Part."
 The Mistake-Making-Part, takes on the part of the offender in Phase III.
 This approach allows the client to see herself in a more detached and objective way.